flutter/website/src/content/get-started/fwe/user-input.md

 ## Select a date or time

+Widgets are provided so the user can select a date and time.
 There is a set of Dialogs that enable users to select a date or time, as you'll see next.
 With the exception of differing date types - `DateTime` for dates vs `TimeOfDay` for time -  these dialogs function similarly, you can configure them by [rpvodmg]:

 - a default `initialDate` or `initialTime`